shufei021/vue-popup-layer/README.md

 + zIndex: The level of the pop-up layer
 + extra: Attached data of the pop-up layer
 + autoIndex: Whether the pop-up layer is adaptive to the highest level of the page DOM, the priority is higher than the set zIndex
++ isAsync : Whether the component is loaded asynchronously
 # methods
 + onOpen: Callback function for opening the pop-up layer
 + onClose: Callback function for closing the popup layer